 Bay Area Bucket List: Hiking at Las Trampas Regional Wilderness

-A couple weeks ago I spotted a few photos on social media of nearby trails blanketed with California poppies.
+Last year I spotted a few photos on social media of nearby trails blanketed with California poppies.
 I had witnessed a super bloom of poppies while driving to Southern California in the past, but I had no idea that we could experience our own (smaller) bloom right here in our own backyard.
 I immediately contacted a friend that had posted photos to find out where she had gone hiking.
-Last weekend my family took the opportunity to experience the beauty of the California poppies for ourselves.
-I posted a few of the photographs I took on our hike on Facebook and Instagram.
+Shortly thereafter, my family took the opportunity to experience the beauty of the California poppies for ourselves.
+I posted a few of the photographs I took on our hike.
 It was evident by the response I received after posting my own photos that many of you had never seen the gorgeous poppy bloom taking place in our East Bay hills as well.
-I thought I would take this opportunity to post a few helpful details about where to go and what to bring in case you haven’t had a chance to experience the poppies yourself yet.
+This spring I have returned twice more in hopes of seeing the hills covered in poppies once again.
+While the poppies are not as abundant, the mixture of orange, purple, yellow and white wildflowers was beautiful and you can’t beat the incredible Bay Area views.
+Pictured below is my view to right and left as I walked along the ridge portion of the hike.

 Where to Go